jethrodaniel/sqlite_extensions-uuid/README.md

 # sqlite_extensions-uuid

-Sqlite's uuid extension, packaged as a gem.
+Sqlite's [uuid v4 extension](https://sqlite.org/src/file/ext/misc/uuid.c?t=version-3.46.1), packaged as a gem.

 Useful for using UUIDs as primary keys in a Rails app.